 The National Resources Defense Council started as a kind of citizen-led EPA, but have now expanded to global reach.
 (If you do a quick Google search for the NRDC you’ll probably see an ad from a Canadian logging company that really hates them.
 Said company seems to be guilty of backing out on environmental agreements, carrying out SLAPP lawsuits, and raiding their employees’ pension funds.
 Sounds like an endorsement to me.)

 The Mexican American Legal Defense and Educational Fund will be busy if Trump starts carrying out his post-election promise to deport 2-3 million people.

 The International Refugee Assistance Project is fairly new, and not yet rated by the various charity rating sites.
 It focuses specifically on providing assistance and preserving rights for refugees in the USA.
 For more general assistance to refugees, there’s the American Refugee Committee.

 Muslim Legal Fund of America (based in Texas!) are also not rated yet, but their job is to fight for the legal rights of Muslims in the USA.

 Lambda Legal support the legal rights of LGBT people.
-Remember, the new Vice President has quite a history in that area; while Trump may think gay marriage is here to stay, it remains to be seen whether Republicans think Trump is here to stay.
-If you liked that post, you might like one of these: © mathew 2017
+Remember, the new Vice President has quite a history in that area; while Trump may think gay marriage is here to stay, it remains to be seen whether Republicans think Trump is here to stay. © mathew 2017

 © mathew 2017